Feedback

 What it does: Batch mode means, set a start and end time, and the number of frames.
 The tool automatically captures the frames between those two points.

 When to use it: You want to extract a section of video at regular intervals.
-For example you want 10 frames spread evely across a 30-second clip to notice how scene changes.
+For example you want 10 frames spread evenly across a 30-second clip to notice how scene changes.

 Example: Start at 10:00, end at 20:00, count = 11 frames.
 You'll get frames at exact 10:00, 11:00, 12:00, all the way to 20:00.